pitmonticone/www.julialang.org/README.md

 **Modifying the HTML structure**: if you want to modify the navbar, or the footer, go to `_layout/` and modify the relevant template fragment.

-**Modifying the landing page**: since the landing page has its own design, it is written in HTML with a few insertions of repurposeable fragments where appropriate, just modify `index.html`
+**Modifying the landing page**: since the landing page has its own design, it is written in HTML with a few insertions of repurposable fragments where appropriate, just modify `index.html`

 ## Adding a blog post